-Wendy S Swore lives on a farm with a corn maze and pumpkin patch that is home to her five kids, two dogs, two geese, seven peacocks, eleven ducks, nineteen cats, and two hundred thirty seven chickens.
+Wendy S Swore lives on a farm with a corn maze and pumpkin patch where she raised her five kids, a dog, two geese, seven peacocks, eleven ducks, nineteen cats, and two hundred thirty seven chickens.
 She farms in the summers, writes in the winters, and would rather chew her leg off than eat something spicy.